Deceased Parents Are the Best

 - Electra takes this kind of attitude towards Agamemnon in Electra, even feeling morally justified in wanting to kill her mother to avenge his death.

 - Pretty common trope in Nippon Ichi games.
-The parents of Laharl, Disgaea 3's Mao (mother unknown, presumed to be dead), Marona, and Danette were all depicted as loving parents before they died.
+The parents of Laharl, Mao (mother unknown, presumed to be dead), Marona, and Danette were all depicted as loving parents before they died.

-- Mother 3, Darker and Edgier, kills Hinawa through Dropped a Bridge on Him.
-Not only was Hinawa a great mother, but Flint, the father, becomes neglectful and distant towards Lucas after her death (in the search for their other son Claus).
+- Averted very well in the first two MOTHER games, where the main character's parents are not only loving and supportive but remain alive and well.
+Mother 3, being the Darker and Edgier game, kills Lucas's mother, Hinawa through a jarring case of Dropped a Bridge on Him.
+Not only was Hinawa a great mother, but Flint, the father, falls into a pit of grief-driven insanity and becomes neglectful and distant towards Lucas after her death.

 - In Final Fantasy games, no Player Character ever has a full set of parents by the end of the game.
 Most of them start with a pair of dead parents, and only two characters (Edge of Final Fantasy IV and Hope of Final Fantasy XIII) even starts the game with two living parents (the former's parents are killed in front of him, the latter loses one almost immediately).
 And several who do start with one surviving parent lose said parent by the end.
 In fact, it's not until the sixth game that you even see a parent survive and even that one is crazy and doesn't recognize his son.